Growth and Free Trade: Brain-Dead Dogmas Still Kicking Hard

-There are two dogmas that neoclassical economists must never publicly doubt lest they be defrocked by their professional priesthood: first, that growth in GDP is always good and is the solution to most problems; second, that free international trade is mutually beneficial thanks to the growth-promoting principle of comparative advantage.
+There are two dogmas that neoclassical economists must never publicly doubt, lest they are defrocked by their professional priesthood: First, that growth in GDP is always good and is the solution to most problems; second, that free international trade is mutually beneficial thanks to the growth-promoting principle of comparative advantage.
 These two cracked pillars “support” nearly all the policy advice given by mainstream economists to governments.

 (2) Countries whose growth has pushed their ecological footprint beyond their geographic boundaries into the ecosystems of other countries are urged by mainline economists to continue to do so under the flag of free trade and specialization according to comparative advantage.
-Let the rest of the world export resources to us, and we will pay with exports of capital, patented technology, copyrighted entertainment, and financial services.
-Comparative advantage guarantees that we will all be better off (and grow more) if everyone specializes in producing and exporting only what they are relatively better at, and importing everything else.
+Let the rest of the world export resources to us and we will pay with exports of capital, patented technology, copyrighted entertainment, and financial services.
+Comparative advantage guarantees that we will all be better off (and grow more) if everyone specializes in producing and exporting only what they are relatively better at and importing everything else.
 The logic of comparative advantage is impeccable, given its premises.
 However, one of its premises is that capital, while mobile within nations, does not flow between nations.
-But in today’s world capital is even more mobile between countries than goods, so it is absolute, not comparative advantage that really governs specialization and trade.
+But in today’s world, capital is even more mobile between countries than goods, so it is absolute, not a comparative advantage that really governs specialization and trade.
 Absolute advantage still yields gains from specialization and trade, but they need not be mutual as under comparative advantage—i.e., one country can lose while the other gains.
 “Free trade” really means “deregulated international commerce”—similar to deregulated finance in justification and effect.
 Furthermore, specialization, if carried too far, means that trade becomes a necessity.
-If a country specializes in producing only a few things then it must trade for everything else.
+If a country specializes in producing only a few things, then it must trade for everything else.
 Trade is no longer voluntary.
-If trade is not voluntary then there is no reason to expect it to be mutually beneficial, and another premise of free trade falls.
-If economists want to keep the world safe for free trade and comparative advantage they must limit capital mobility internationally; if they want to keep international capital mobility they must back away from comparative advantage and free trade.
+If trade is not voluntary then there is no reason to expect it to be mutually beneficial and another premise of free trade falls.
+If economists want to keep the world safe for free trade and comparative advantage, they must limit capital mobility internationally; if they want to keep international capital mobility, they must back away from comparative advantage and free trade.
 Which do they do?
 Neither.
 They seem to believe that if free trade in goods is beneficial, then by extension free trade in capital (and other factors) must be even more beneficial.
 And if voluntary trade is mutually beneficial, then what is the harm in making it obligatory?
 How does one argue with people who use the conclusion of an argument to deny the argument’s premises?
 Their illogic is invincible!

-If there is something wrong with these criticisms then some neoclassical colleague ought to straighten me out.
-Instead they lamely avoid the issue with attacks on nameless straw men who supposedly advocate poverty and isolationism.
+If there is something wrong with these criticisms, then some neoclassical colleagues ought to straighten me out.
+Instead, they lamely avoid the issue with attacks on nameless straw men who supposedly advocate poverty and isolationism.
 Of course rich is better than poor—the question is, does growth any longer make us richer, or have we passed the optimum scale at which it begins to make us poorer?
 Of course trade is better than isolation and autarky.
-But deregulated trade and capital mobility lead away from reasonable interdependence among many separate national economies that mutually benefit from voluntary trade, to the stifling specialization of a world economy so tightly integrated by global corporations that trade becomes, “an offer you can’t refuse.”
+But deregulated trade and capital mobility lead away from reasonable interdependence among many separate national economies that mutually benefit from voluntary trade to the stifling specialization of a world economy so tightly integrated by global corporations that trade becomes “an offer you can’t refuse.”